Blog Layout

-There are practical steps employers can take to protect payroll systems and processes but if you don’t have time, outsourcing can be a good option, says SARAH DALY.
+There are practical steps employers can take to protect payroll systems and processes but if you don’t have time, outsourcing can be a good option, says GroForth’s Michelle.
+This article covers:

 These are scary times to run a business in our increasingly digital world!
-News of the recent HSE attack along with some high profile instances of alleged expenses fraud have heightened awareness of the ongoing need to protect critical business systems like payroll.
+Media reports of cyber attacks and fraud have heightened awareness of the ongoing need to protect critical business systems like payroll.

 Phishing attacks that trick individuals into disclosing log-in details on fake websites are becoming more sophisticated, ransomware is on the rise, and new vulnerabilities are being discovered in operating systems and applications all the time.